All Episodes

 Well, that's absolutely right.

-And that's why I think I mean that's always been the story, right?
+And that's why I think, I mean, that's always been the story, right?

 People will focus on that.

-But the real story is that Joe Biden worked hand in hand with his son to effect official U.S. policy, effect aid towards the country that was facing the Russian invasion, and essentially threatened against Obama administration policy to withhold that money unless they did the favor that would benefit his son's business.
+But the real story is that Joe Biden worked hand in hand with his son to effect official U.S. policy, effect aid towards the country that was facing the Russian invasion and essentially threatened against Obama administration policy to withhold that money unless they did the favor that would benefit his son's business.

-And as we talked about in the podcast most recent episode, uh that money went to his family.
+And as we talked about in the podcast most recent episode, that money went to his family.

-So I mean, this is one of unfortunately not a small number of examples of the Biden's cashing in because of Joe Biden's ability to at least appear to deliver goods when it came to Barisma, he actually did deliver.
+So, I mean, this is one of, unfortunately, not a small number of examples of the Bidens cashing in because of Joe Biden's ability to at least appear to deliver goods.

 Well, he also is having dinner with oligarchs.

-Uh and you know, none of these people had any experience that we can tell in any of these fields or any of these endeavors.
+And, you know, none of these people had any experience that we can tell in any of these fields or any of these endeavors.

 What did they do for the money?